-It’s easy to only think of taxes during tax season.
+It’s easy to only think of your taxes during tax season.

-However, anyone who is financially savvy knows making changes throughout the year can give you the best chance to make a difference in your tax bill.
+However, people who are financially savvy know making changes throughout the year gives you the best chance to lower your taxes before you file your return.

-With more than a quarter of the year left, now is a great time to make small adjustments that can have a big impact come tax time.
+Now is as good a time as ever to make small adjustments that can have a big impact come tax time.

-Check out these four easy ways to lower your 2016 tax bill before the New Year.
+Check out these four easy ways to lower your taxes in 2018 before the end of the year.

 1. Contribute to your retirement plan